 - In a Cabinet – Put your stash behind doors.
 This one has glass so you can still see inside.

 Now that you know how to organize your sewing room, let’s check out some must-have products that will keep everything in place.

 These are just a few of the wonderful ideas and products out there, but we honestly think they are the best.
 Every sewing area needs every single one of these things.

-Sort through all the projects that you can’t complete soon and store them in a zippered bag like our Deluxe Storage Bags.
+Sort through all the projects that you can’t complete soon and store them in a zippered storage bag.

-There is so much room in these bags, and they can fit under the bed, inside a closet, or neatly stacked in a corner.
+Choose one with lots of room and that can fit under the bed, inside a closet, or neatly stacked in a corner.

 2.)
 Clutter Keeper Deluxe Gift Wrap Hanging Organizer

 Another fantastic tool for organizing everything is our Deluxe Gift Wrap hanging organizer.
 We originally created it to hold gift wrap and gift wrapping supplies.
 But when you look at all the features, you can see how easy it is to hack it and turn it into a super-efficient scraps and supplies organizer.